What is Moulin Rouge?

 The Moulin Rouge, Paris, is the world’s most famous cabaret, with more than 130 years of history.
 Located at the foot of Montmartre, in the 18th Arrondissement of Paris, the Moulin Rouge is one of the top tourist attractions of Paris at night.

-The history of the Moulin Rouge starts at the end of the 19th century.
-Founded by the businessmen Joseph Oller et Charles Zidler, Le Bal du Moulin Rouge (its former name) opened its doors on 6 October 1899.
-After the War of 1870, the Parisians were in need of debauchery and parties, and the Moulin Rouge provided just that.
+The history of Moulin Rouge starts at the end of the 19th century.
+Founded by the businessmen Joseph Oller and Charles Zidler, Le Bal du Moulin Rouge (its former name) opened its doors on 6 October 1899.
+After the War of 1870, the Parisians were in need of debauchery and parties, and Le Bal du Moulin Rouge provided just that.

-Extravagant and original, with stunning decoration, a gigantic dance floor, and fantastic shows inspired by the circus world, the Moulin Rouge became in just a few months, the place where bourgeois from all over the capital came to be around girls of loose morals and Pigalle’s bad guys.
+Extravagant and original, with stunning decoration, a gigantic dance floor, and fantastic shows inspired by the circus world, the Moulin Rouge became, in just a few months, the place where bourgeois from all over the capital mingled with girls of loose morals and Pigalle’s bad boys.

-Today, the Moulin Rouge has lost almost nothing of its grandeur except for its offhanded beginnings.
+Today, the Moulin Rouge Paris has lost almost nothing of its grandeur except for its offhanded beginnings.
 It remains one of the best cabarets in Paris and a magical place to see great performances and the famous French cancan dance.